scaronni/Leaf-Installer/OFFLINE_UPDATE.md

 ### 8. Allow system updates

 Once back in Atmosphère, enter the UltraHand overaly menu (ZL + ZR + Down on the pad) and disable the `blockfirmwareupdates_12.0.0+` patch under `sys-patch`.
 Reboot the system, and you can let the Switch update itself to the latest HOS version.

-Once the update has happened, re-enable the patch and reboot to disable again checking for updates automatically.
+It will also update all titles missing updates.

 ![sys-patch block updates](/images/firmware-block.jpg)

+Once the update has happened, re-enable the patch again and reboot one more time to disable again automatic updates.

 ---